Table of content:

 Don’t hire an employee just because you need to fill a position.
 Take the time to think carefully about what profile you need and what skills will be required.

 It is better to recruit slowly and be sure you have found the right candidates than to go too fast and have to let them go before their probation period.
 In the long run, you will save time and money.

-In the majority of cases, bad hires are due to poorly prepared interviews and decisions taken too quickly.
+In the majority of cases, bad hires are due to poorly prepared interviews and decisions are taken too quickly.

 If you rush your recruitment without really taking the time to think through the profiles you are looking for.
 And if you don’t take the time to analyse and understand the skills and qualities of the candidates you interview, you will make mistakes.
 These mistakes are costly and can be avoided.